Motorcycle Accident Claims

 Peter Jones, Managing Partner/Director, APIL Fellow

 As experienced solicitors, we, of course, understand that some motorbike accidents have tragic consequences and not all bikers will survive.
+According to ‘Think’ Motorcyclists account for just 1% of total road traffic, but 19% of all road user deaths.
 If someone close to you has been the tragic victim of an motorcycle accident or has suffered serious injuries, we are here to support you when making a claim for motorbike accident compensation on their behalf.
 We will always act in a highly sensitive and professional manner, as we work to obtain compensation for any unexpected expenditure that you have found yourself facing.

 To discuss making a motorbike accident claim, call us for free on 0800 195 95 90 and discuss your claim with one of our expert team.
 We are available 24 hours a day, 7 days a week and are ready to take your call.